vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Siddhantic rules for the Lunar Calendar There are two kinds of lunar months used in India, the new-moon ending and the full-moon ending.
 In calendarical calculations only the new-moon ending months are used.

 (i) The new-moon ending lunar month covers the period from one new-moon to the next.
 This is known as amanta or mukhya candra māsa.
 It gets the same name as the solar month in which the moment of initial new-moon of the month falls.
-For this purpose the solar month is to be reckoned from the exact moment of one samkrānti of the sun to the moment of the next sankranti.
+For this purpose the solar month is to be reckoned from the exact moment of one saṁkrānti of the sun to the moment of the next sankranti.
 When a solar month completely covers a lunar month, i.e., when there are two moments of "new-moon (amānta), one at the beginning and the other

 at the end of a solar month, then the lunar month beginning from the first new-moon is the intercalary month, which is then called an adhika or mala māsa, and the lunar month beginning from the second new moon is the normal month which is termed as śuddha or nija in the Siddhāntic system.
 Both the months bear the name of the same solar month but are prefixed by adhika or śuddha as the case may be.
 In an adhika month religious observances are not generally allowed. .
 If on the other hand, a lunar month completely covers a solar month, no new-moon having occurred in that solar month, the particular lunar month is then called a kṣaya or decayed month. : As the mukhya or new-moon ending lunar month begins from the Amavasyā or the new-moon occurring in the solar month bearing the same name, the lunar month may begin on any day during that solar month -it may begin on the first or even on the last day of that solar month. : ? (ii) The full-moon ending lunar month known as pūrnimānta or gauna čāndra māsa, covers the period from one full-moon to the next, and is determined on the basis of the corresponding new-moon ending month as defined above.
 It begins from the moment of full moon just a fort-night before the initial new-moon of an amānta month, and it also takes the name of that month,